swedishvegan/complax/README.md

     example integer = 2
     example decimal = 2.2

-    output example integer is integer    // Should output 'true' output '\n'
+    output example integer is integer    // Should output "true" output "\n"

-    output example decimal is decimal    // Should output 'true' output '\n'
+    output example decimal is decimal    // Should output "true" output "\n"

-    output (example integer is integer) is boolean    // Should output 'true' output '\n'
+    output (example integer is integer) is boolean    // Should output "true" output "\n"

-    output example integer is like example decimal    // Should output 'false' since the two variables have different types output '\n'
+    output example integer is like example decimal    // Should output "false" since the two variables have different types output "\n"

 }
 ```